back to menue

 First of all the CPU clock speed (STM32 AHB and APB bus) is reduced to about 1MHz (details see below).

 USB cannot be operated with the low-power clock frequencies.
-But this is not regarded as harmful because USB uses a considerable amout of current and Flash memory (latter case is important for the STM32F042 version, there is a permanent struggle byte by byte to fit the code into Flash).
-The chosen system frequency allows standard RS-232 Baud Rates up to 115200.
+But this is not regarded to be harmful because USB uses a considerable amount of current and Flash memory (latter case is important for the STM32F042 version, there is a permanent struggle byte by byte to fit the code into Flash).
+The chosen system frequency allows standard RS-232 Baud Rates up to 115200 (STM32L031 max.57600).
 The RS-232 interface does not draw current except during data transfer.
-The RS-232 transmitter is extremely simplified, but has been tested with several standard RS-232 receivers.
+The RS-232 transmitter is extremely simplified, but has been tested with several standard RS-232 receivers, which typically have a trigger level around 0.7 Volt and an input impedance in the order of 5kOhm.

 Another critical aspect of supply current is the quality of the 3.3V regulator.
 After some tests, I have found out that MCP1702 (ca. 0.01mA ground pin current) is the best solution for most CForth Low Power target projects.
 But it is specified only up to 13V supply voltage.